techforwarren/warren-plan-bot/README.md

 `docker-compose up -d`

-#### Updating dependencies
+#### Rebuild the container

-When you update dependencies, you'll need to rebuild the container
+If dependencies get updated, or if the dockerfile itself changes, you'll need to rebuild the container

 `docker-compose build`